-The MOC issued the New Provisional Regulations for the Administration of Online Culture, ("Online Culture Regulations"), which took effect on April 1, 2011 and replaced the Provisional Regulations for the Administration of Online Culture.
+The MOC issued the New Provisional Regulations for the Administration of Online Culture, or the Online Culture Regulations, which took effect on April 1, 2011 and replaced the Provisional Regulations for the Administration of Online Culture.
 The Online Culture Regulations apply to entities engaging in activities related to "Internet cultural products," which include cultural products that are produced specifically for Internet use, such as online music and entertainment, online games, online plays, online performances, online works of art and Web animation, and other online cultural products that through technical means, produce or reproduce music, entertainment, games, plays and other art works for Internet dissemination.
 Under the New Online Culture Regulations, commercial entities are required to apply to the relevant local branch of the MOC for an Online Culture Operating Permit if they engage in the production, duplication, importation, release or broadcasting of Internet cultural products; the dissemination of online cultural products on the Internet or the transmission of such products via Internet or mobile phone networks to user terminals, such as computers, phones, television sets and gaming consoles, or Internet surfing service sites such as Internet cafés; or the holding or exhibition of contests related to Internet cultural products.
+In January 2008 Gamease obtained an Online Culture Operating Permit, which was re-certified in October 2015; in June 2011 Guanyou Gamespace obtained an Online Culture Operating Permit, which was re-certified in October 2015; and in December 2010 Shanghai ICE obtained an Online Culture Operating Permit, which was re-certified in January 2014.